Advertising Cloud DSP provides unique features for advertising on Roku.

 Scale Priority: Private marketplaces (PMPs) receive higher priority than always-on deals (such as On Demand deals).

-Frequency Management: Roku’s default frequency cap is one (1) ad per 30 minutes per user, but you can customize the cap by hour, day, week, month, or entire flight period.
+Frequency Management: The Roku default frequency cap is one (1) ad per 30 minutes per user, but you can customize the cap by hour, day, week, month, or entire flight period.

-Roku Data Targeting: Roku audiences are built from Roku device and TV signals, data tracked by The Roku Channel (such as TV genre affinity, streaming TV behavior, and cable subscription status), and additional data from Roku’s customer relationship management (CRM) system.
+Roku Data Targeting: Roku audiences are built from Roku device and TV signals, data tracked by The Roku Channel (such as TV genre affinity, streaming TV behavior, and cable subscription status), and additional data from the Roku customer relationship management (CRM) system.

 Roku Content Targeting: Private deals can target apps by genre, application of app blocklist, seasonal and tentpole events, and shows within The Roku Channel only.